Tornadoes of 1971: January 15

+January 25 (France)

+An F4 Tornado struck La Rochelle, France, causing severe damage, killing one and injuring 12.
+Also rated EF3 on the Enhanced Fujita Scale.

 January 28

 Two tornadoes touched down in Hawaii.
 This first tornado, which was rated F1, struck Wahiawa, damaging few buildings.
 The other tornado was an even stronger F2 tornado that struck several buildings north of Kailua-Kona, injuring four.